Using CVE Visualizations

 Note: Be aware that this section also includes an Export button you can use to download this data as a JSON file.

-- A Total CVEs Over Time section showing a line graph with the total number of CVEs for any given day for each image.
+- A Total CVEs Over Time section showing a line graph with the total number of CVEs for any given day for each container image.
 This provides a visual comparison of the difference in CVE count between the images.

 - A Cumulative CVEs Identified section, with a line graph showing the total number of newly identified CVEs since the beginning of the time range selected, for each image.
 This provides a visual comparison of the CVE accumulation rate between the images.